embedly/embedly-docs/overview.rst

 -------
 Add-Ons allow developers to enhance their Embedly experience via a set of APIs that are separate from the core features.
 These include an Image API, SSL and Screenshots.
-For a full list check out our of Add-Ons page.
+For a full list check out our Add-Ons page.